Hail Protection System: A Hyload Roofing Membrane Success Story

 “Since the early 80’s Hyload has manufactured roof products that have performed to unprecedented standards,” said Dave Afanador, Hyload’s business development manager.
 “They have been specified and applied to roofs in some of the harshest conditions.
 It’s one thing to warrant a roof material on a building; it’s quite another to stand behind that warranty, or better yet, not have failures to warrant.“

 Hyload currently has 1,035 active warranties, and a majority of those are school districts.
-Of that number, 835 have additional hail protection that has been added since 1997 to bolster their defense against adverse weather.
+Of that number, 835 have additional hail protection that has been added since 1997 to bolster their confidence against adverse weather.

 To meet the harsh conditions needed to sustain North Texas weather, we recommended the Hyload 150E roofing membrane.
 H150E is a high performance, thermoplastic roofing membrane.

 Along with H150E, Hyload also suggested an Alproof with Fleece roofing membrane for extra protection against hail.
 Alproof is made in a similar way to 150E, but it has an added 50 mil thick 5.0 polyester fleece adhered to the back.

 The H150E and Alproof membranes are responsible for the protection of many roofs in the North Texas region.
 Along with other Hyload products, like sealants and adhesives, the membranes have held up under rigorous weather conditions.

-“Hyload roofing materials are applied with the specification that is necessary to attain a 4” diameter hail rider, and they have performed year after year,” Afanador said.
+“Hyload roofing materials are applied with the specification that is necessary to attain a 4” diameter hail insurance rider, and they have performed year after year,” Afanador said.

 Hyload’s roofing system implementations in North Texas have outperformed and outlasted the competition for decades, proving that they are one of the most trusted commercial roofing suppliers to school districts.